Scholarship for Aspiring Producers and Engineers

 Aboriginal and Torres Strait Islander music creators from across the country are invited to apply for a fully-paid scholarship to complete the one-year Abbey Road Advanced Diploma of Music Industry course, offered in partnership by the National Aboriginal and Torres Strait Islander Music Office (NATSIMO), Abbey Road Institute Australia and Studios 301.

-Designed by industry for industry, the Advanced Diploma of Music Industry course aims to build a music professional’s capability in music production or sound engineering so they can take their career to the next level.
+Designed by industry for industry, the Advanced Diploma of Music aims to build a music professional’s capability in music production.
+This allows them to take their career to the next level.

-This package is valued at a total of $30,000, which includes a $25,000 scholarship from Abbey Road Institute and a $5,000 study bursary from the National Aboriginal and Torres Strait Islander Music Office and APRA AMCOS.
+This package valued at $30,000 includes a $25,000 scholarship from Abbey Road Institute and a $5,000 study bursary from the National Aboriginal and Torres Strait Islander Music Office and APRA AMCOS.

-The program is an introduction to the recording industry’s global network, with the participant learning from experts, including guest lecturers and multi-award-winning professionals, and getting hands-on experience with industry-standard equipment and studios.
-Through access to broad networks consisting of sound engineers, music producers, artists and music business professionals, the program participant will gain insights into the breadth of the recording industry and use this to develop their personal career path.
+The program is an introduction to the recording industry’s global network, with the participant learning from experts, including guest lecturers and multi-award-winning professionals.
+They get hands-on experience with industry-standard equipment and studios.
+The participant will gain insights into the breadth of the recording industry and use this to develop their career path.
+They will have access to a professional network consisting of sound engineers, producers and artists.

-Regular recording sessions will be facilitated in Studios 301 to ensure the participant has access to some of the best recording facilities in the world.
+The participant will have access to regular recording sessions in Studios 301.
+This ensures the participant has access to some of the best recording facilities in the world.

 “We are excited to announce this wonderful partnership with Abbey Road and Studios 301, and to facilitate and encourage more opportunities for Aboriginal and Torres Strait Islander musicians and engineers to engage in studies that can benefit their creative practice and further career pathways,” said Leah Flanagan, Director, NATSIMO.